-EXPLANATION OF REFROMS AND CORRECTIONS
+EXPLANATION OF REFORMS AND CORRECTIONS

 Procedure: overhead vs. underground connections

-Power supply in Taiwan, either via overhead or underground lines, takes a 3-step procedure: 1.
+Power supply in Taiwan, either via overhead or underground lines, requires a 3-step procedure: 1.
 Submit application for connection and await completion of design; 2.
 Await completion of external works by TPC’s subcontractors; 3.
-Await meter installation, internal wiring inspection, and electricity flow from TPC.
+Await meter installation, internal wiring inspection and electricity flow from TPC.

 Time: 14 days for overhead lines and 18 days for underground lines

-The time required for overhead and underground connections are different.
+The times required for overhead and underground connections are different.
 Underground connections take longer than overhead connections.
-Step 1 for overhead lines, namely submit application for connection and await completion of design, takes 3 days, which is 1 day less than underground lines.
+Step 1 for overhead lines, namely, submit application for connection and await completion of design, takes 3 days, which is 1 day less than for underground lines.
 Step 2, await completion of external works by TPC’s subcontractors, would only take 10 days, which is 3 days less than that for underground lines.
-The procedures required for overhead lines take 14 days, and 18 days for underground lines.
+The procedures required for overhead lines take 14 days, and for underground lines they take 18 days.

 Cost: NT$ 293,200 (unchanged)